What is Grey Box Penetration Testing

 But hacking in real-world circumstances paints a different picture that more or less isn’t far from the one painted above.
 Ethical hacking is a term given by a company or an individual that is said to perform by identifying, in a computer or network, potential threats.
 They do so, not with malicious intent, but with the sole intent of finding vulnerabilities.

-The difference in methods between an ethical hacker and a regular hacker isn’t much.
+The difference in methods between an ethical hacker (also see grey box penetration testing) and a regular hacker isn’t much.
 They both use the same technique.
 The only difference is in their intent.
 One works for the betterment of security while the other works against it.
 The ones that work for the betterment are called “white hats” and the ones who work with malicious intent are called “black hats”, a set of terms inspired by old western movies in which the good guy wore a white hat and the antagonists, black hats.

 Ethical hacking differentiates itself by following a set of rules which include respecting the privacy of the company or the individual, not leaving a backdoor for anyone, including the hacker himself, to exploit later and also letting the ones responsible know about the vulnerabilities in the software or hardware that the company isn’t aware of.